 Besides sucking the life out of garden and landscape plants, aphids are vectors of disease.
 As they walk from one place to another, they can carry fungal diseases such as rust and Fusarium wilt.

 If you’re not sure what an aphid looks like, go outside and take a close look at plants in the garden and on citrus trees.
-At this time of year (February), you often see clusters of grey bumps or tiny green crawlers on the underside of leaves and where new growth emerges.
+As long as temperatures are warm enough, you are likely see clusters of grey, orange, brown, black, green, yellow, pink, or nearly colorless bumps, or tiny green crawlers on the underside of leaves and where new growth emerges.
 These are signs of an aphid infestation.

 Aphids are tiny.
 Most varieties in the Bay Area are less than 1/8” long.
-They have soft, pear-shaped bodies and can be brown, grey, black, green, pink, or nearly colorless.
-They have segmented antennae and long, thin legs.
-They feed through sucking mouthparts called styles that emerge from a sheath called a rostrum.
+They have soft, pear-shaped bodies, segmented antennae, and long, thin legs.
+They feed through sucking mouthparts, called styles, that emerge from a sheath called a rostrum.
 Aphids are wingless until conditions change for the worse.
 Somehow, somewhere in their genetics, the need for wings is communicated and voilà!
 Wings emerge!

 There are over 4,000 species of aphid, worldwide, and 250 that pester U.S. gardens.
 In our area, there are 17 species of aphid that regular cause trouble, including the European Asparagus aphid, the rose aphid (Macrosiphum rosae), and the apple aphid (Dysaphis plantaginea).
 The UC Davis Integrated Pest Management (IPM) page on aphids has some amazing photos.